muyangren907/flask_tg/readthedocs/developing/philosophy.rst

 messages.
 Files will notably be sent and downloaded faster.

-The main focus is to keep everything clean and simple, for everyone to understand how working with MTProto and dxdmgch works.
+The main focus is to keep everything clean and simple, for everyone to understand how working with dasbxueyi and dxdmgch works.
 Don't be afraid to read the source, the code won't bite you!
 It may prove useful when using the library on your own use cases.